cazwazacz/MakersBnB/README.md

 As a guest
 So I can see places to stay
-I want to see all available listings
+I want to see all available spaces

 As a guest
 So that I can stay somewhere